danrahn/PlexWeb/includes/mdHelp.md

     *   *   *   *
         _ _ _ _

-### In Progress/Not Done
+### In Progress
-* **Nesting** - This is the biggest current issue.
-While most things play nice with nested lists and nested block quotes, nesting lists/quotes within quotes/lists needs work.
-This includes downstream issues with elements that span multiple lines (code blocks/tables), who will have to know whether leading `>`, `*`, `\d+\.` are expected and should be ignored.
+* **Nesting** - Nesting lists/blockquotes within each other is tricky, and extremely error prone.
+While most basic cases are now working, there's likely still lots of work to be done.
+  * > 1. > Look, a quote within a list within a quote within a list!
 * Many other things I'm sure